Have you ever picked up greeting cards in the sympathy card aisle and noticed that the words in “loss of father” cards seem clichéd and overused?

 Striking the balance of professionalism and empathy is hard.
 This is especially true if you didn’t know the coworker, client, or boss very well.
 You can’t share memories or achieve a personal touch that you’re lacking.
 If you're looking for more inspiration, you can check our guide on condolence emails for clients.

 You can also try getting your coworkers together and chipping in on a gourmet sympathy gift basket, like this inexpensive charcuterie and cheese basket from Amazon.
-Try these ideas instead to spark a personalized message:
+Try these ideas to spark a personalized sympathy message for someone from the office who has lost a father:

 - Thinking of you during this difficult time.
 I’m so sorry for your loss and want to extend my sympathies to you.
 I’m sure your father was a great man who will be missed.